 I worked on more detailed production jobs as well as strategy and service design, especially on stuff we produced in-house, like the Last.fm iPhone and Android apps, desktop software client and Radio page.
 In these situations I would look after everything from UI wireframes and flows down to icons, typography, layout, animations and so on.

-I designed the first versions of Last.fm’s apps for iPhone and Android, working with the splendid Last.fm software client team.
-We overlapped a lot, building prototypes, tweaking, testing and so on.
-This work tended to be more self-contained than work on the website, and had to align Last.fm’s features on each device’s UI conventions.
-I also acted as Last.fm’s consultant to companies like Nokia, Orange, Samsung and Vodafone, advising on their custom apps.
+I designed the first versions of Last.fm’s apps for iPhone and Android, and was Last.fm’s UI design consultant to companies like Nokia, Orange, Samsung and Vodafone, advising on their custom apps.

-The original Last.fm iPhone app was chosen to run on a series of national TV spots run in the UK during February and March 2009, (first run during the telly coverage of the BRIT awards, which was nice).
+The original Last.fm iPhone app was chosen to run on a series of Apple ads run in the UK during February and March 2009, (first run during the telly coverage of the BRIT awards, which was nice).

-Overall, I was lucky enough to have worked with some amazing engineers, who straddled the gaps between business requirements, branding, advertising, design and technical challenges with aplomb.
+Overall I was very lucky to work with some amazingly talented engineers.
 More often than not I got to jump from outlining services and interaction in broad strokes, to the trenches, supplying them with graphic assets to put together UI elements.
 The best work usually emerged when there were as few steps as possible between these points.
-Sketching in code as well as on paper was super productive, and winning arguments with prototypes was particularly rewarding.← Back
+Sketching in code as well as on paper was super productive, and winning arguments with prototypes was particularly rewarding.